 Paddle Antrim and the Village are grateful for the support received from state and local government, private foundations, and individual donors.
-Major funding was provided by the Michigan Spark Grant program, Michigan State Waterways Commission, Village of Elk Rapids, Rotary Charities of Traverse City, Jim and Diana Huckle Family Foundation, Elk Rapids Rotary Club, Oleson Foundation, Sue Haadsma-Svensson and Kjell Svensson, Elk Rapids Harbor Commission, Elk Rapids Downtown Development Authority, Grand Traverse Regional Community Foundation, Barton J Ingraham & Gail G Ingraham Foundation, The Harry A. and Margaret D. Towsley Foundation, BlueStone Futures, Gary and Mary Chenoweth, Matt and Deb Knudstrup, Christine Petersen, Karen Simpson and numerous other generous financial supporters.
+Major funding was provided by the Michigan Spark Grant program, Michigan State Waterways Commission, Village of Elk Rapids, Rotary Charities of Traverse City, Jim and Diana Huckle Family Foundation, Elk Rapids Rotary Club, Oleson Foundation, Sue Haadsma-Svensson and Kjell Svensson, Elk Rapids Harbor Commission, Elk Rapids Downtown Development Authority, Grand Traverse Regional Community Foundation, Barton J Ingraham & Gail G Ingraham Foundation, The Harry A. and Margaret D. Towsley Foundation, BlueStone Futures, Gary and Mary Chenoweth, Hagerty, Matt and Deb Knudstrup, The McMullen Family Foundation Fund, Christine Petersen, The Ross Family Fund, Karen Simpson and numerous other generous financial supporters.

 Elk Rapids Rotary Park is a key trailhead on the Chain of Lakes Water Trail, an over 100-mile water trail stretching through 12 lakes and interconnected rivers in Antrim, Charlevoix, Grand Traverse and Kalkaska Counties.
 The Chain of Lakes Water Trail is one of nine state-designated water trails in Michigan and is a collaborative effort between twenty different governmental jurisdictions and non-profit organizations.